 Conkles Hollow Rim Trail

-Conkles Hollow in Hocking County is the most popular state nature preserves in Ohio.
+Conkles Hollow in Hocking County is the most popular state nature preserve in Ohio.
 It features two trails: the flat, paved but very scenic Gorge Trail, and the Rim Trail, which is a 2.5-mile trail that loops around the periphery of the gorge rim.
 The rim trail has amazing vistas and while scenic year round, it is spectacular when fall foliage is in full display.
 It is not suitable for small children or people fearful of heights.
 Dogs are not permitted in the preserve.
 Hikers should proceed with care and stay on the trail at all times.

 For more hiking nearby, the trail head for three nice hikes in Hocking State Forest begins a mile up Big Pine Road from Conkles Hollow.

 - TrekOhio: Mid-Autumn in Conkles Hollow – viewing fall foliage from the Rim Trail

 - TrekOhio: Hocking State Forest: Airplane Rock